Anna Paulownastraat 101

 IICI courses are designed on the basis of extensive consultation with experts in the field of international investigations and prosecutions.
 The Institute offers both a comprehensive International Investigator Course, covering various aspects of international investigations, and specialized courses in specific skills such as interviewing, analysis, documentation of crime scenes and investigation of sexual and gender based violence.

 Please see below for the courses currently open to applications, and for the full list of other courses offered by the Institute (click on course title for full text).

 click on course title for full text

-The Institute for International Criminal Investigations (IICI) proposes to hold its "Documentation of Scenes of War Crimes and Human Rights Violations" Course from 21 to 25 October 2013 and is seeking applications from people who wish to attend the course.
+The Institute for International Criminal Investigations (IICI) proposes to hold its fourth "Documentation of Scenes of War Crimes and Human Rights Violations" Course from 21 to 25 November 2016 and is seeking applications from people who wish to attend the course.

 Below you find general information about our main courses which are held regularly.

 The IICI, in consultation with recognized experts in the investigation and prosecution of SGBV as international crimes, has designed a training course to specifically focus on the successful investigation of SGBV crimes under international humanitarian and human rights law.

 The course is designed to provide experienced criminal investigators and related experts with the additional skills necessary for the successful investigation of serious violations of international humanitarian law, including war crimes, genocide and crimes against humanity.
 Theoretical work is combined with practical exercises.